matildamuyingo/MilestoneProject3/README.md

 * **7.5** When submitting the form, the user will be informed about required fields that have not been filled in.

 #### Startpage
 * **8.1** When accessing the startpage, displayed the 4 latest added books to the left, and the 7 latest added users to the right.
+On smaller screens the books will be displayed first and users after books.

 * **8.2** When hovering a book or a user card, move the card up and deepen the shadow underneath the card.
 * **8.3** If a book card is clicked, bring the user to that specific book page.